ruchithelamp/urbanPVoptimization/README.md

 The repository contains all of the code that was used to train the models, generate the figures in the report, and produce an interactive tool for exploring rooftop PV potential.

-If you have any issues running this code, or have questions for the creators of this project, please contact the following:
+If you have any issues running this code, or have questions for the creators of this project, please contact the following people:

 Erin Mettler: `<Emettler97>` `<emettler@umich.edu>`,

-Ruchi Patil: `<Ruchithelamp>` `<ruchipat@umich.edu>`, Stephanie Maciejewski: `<PteroisRadiata>`, `<smacieje@umich.edu>`
+Ruchi Patil: `<Ruchithelamp>` `<ruchipat@umich.edu>`,

+Stephanie Maciejewski: `<PteroisRadiata>`, `<smacieje@umich.edu>`

 # DATA ACCESS STATEMENT - UPDATE THIS!